railcore/configs/macros/README.md

 The "macro" folder contains a useful macros for RepRapFirmware Duet (Ethernet/Wifi) for the RailCore II 300ZL and 300ZLT.

-Ensure you using the correct RepRapFirmware flavour.
+Ensure you using the correct RepRapFirmware flavour and test any macros you import.